Tinche/quattro/README.md

 _quattro_ TaskGroups can be used to start _background tasks_.
 Background tasks are different than normal tasks in that they do not block an exit from the TaskGroup if they aren't finished.
-Any running background tasks are cancelled at the time of exit.
+Instead, any running background tasks are cancelled at the time of exit.
 Background tasks are useful for auxiliary tasks that support a main task, for example pumping events between queues.
 An unhandled error in a background task will still abort the entire TaskGroup.